Customers

 The Customer

-Valvoline is a national automotive services company operating thousands of retail locations across the United States.
-The company handles customer payment data and operates point-of-sale systems across its retail footprint.
-Its vulnerability management program is responsible for protecting that environment against threats that move faster than human analysts can track manually.
+Valvoline Instant Oil Change is a national automotive services company operating thousands of retail locations across the United States.
+The company operates point of sale systems across its retail footprint.
+Its vulnerability management program’s focus is to prevent customer PII theft and ensure seamless operation of store services and equipment that is used.

 The Challenge

 Valvoline's scanning tools covered the known vulnerability landscape and provided broad visibility into servers, endpoints, cloud workloads, and store infrastructure.
 One problem was speed.
-When a new zero day or critical vulnerability was disclosed, scanner detection lagged by several days.
+When a new zero day or critical vulnerability was disclosed, scanner detection lagged by or up to several days or with some zero-days not even having scanning profiles created by the vendors.

 The software inventory had blind spots no single scanner could fill.
 To catch what scanners missed, the team relied on a threat intelligence workflow stitched together by hand across more than a dozen sources.
 Lower-risk vulnerabilities moved through an automated monthly patch cycle and the program kept pace there.
 But for anything requiring rapid identification and response, like a newly disclosed zero day that scanners hadn't picked up yet, the team was working against a structural delay they couldn't close with the tools they had.

 The manual work downstream compounded the challenge: triaging findings across tools, resolving asset ownership, creating remediation tickets, tracking SLAs, and reporting to leadership.
-None of it was automated.
+Only some of the process was automated.
 Every remediation ticket was built by hand in ServiceNow.
 A routine cycle took 8-12 hours.
-Critical vulnerabilities required proof documents, evidence screenshots, and version validation for each team, a process that could take three full days and depended on extensive institutional knowledge.
+Critical vulnerabilities required proof documents, evidence screenshots, and version validation for each team, a process that could take three full days as well as a lot of back and forth between Info Sec and the remediation team before validated.

-After each Patch Tuesday cycle, the team waited 72 hours, then manually identified unpatched assets.
+After each patch maintenance window, the team waited 72 hours, then manually identified unpatched assets.
 Building straggler tickets, pulling proof of each missing patch, and validating that remediation was still needed added three days to every monthly cycle.

 Hundreds of hours went into gathering data from vulnerability scanner dashboards, spreadsheets, and ServiceNow to build a single KPI presentation.
-Status updates posted to Confluence went unchecked by stakeholders, generating ad hoc follow-ups that consumed additional time.
+There was a lack of stakeholder review of vulnerabilities tools, generating ad hoc follow-ups that consumed additional time.

 The Solution